nijat21/phoenix_pages/README.md

 ## Description

-Phoenix Pages is a WebApp that allows users to browse books and add them into their Want to Read or Already Read lists.
+Phoenix Pages is a WebApp that allows users to browse books and add them into their "Want to Read" or "Already Read" lists.
 This way, it helps users to track their reading journey.

 <br>